Updated November 2022

 The following figure shows the overall nonsaline water use intensity for EOR by company.

-The following figures show five-year trend data on water use, hydrocarbon production, and nonsaline water use intensity.
+The following figures show eleven-year trend data on water use, hydrocarbon production, and nonsaline water use intensity.